Peacock Bass Fishing Primer

 Amazon Seasons - The majority of the basin sits just below the equator.
 Coriolis forces (prevailing wind directions caused by the earth’s rotation) are reversed on opposite sides of the equator.
 This means that prevailing weather (and the corresponding dry and rainy seasons) tends to rotate counterclockwise through the basin.
 In the equatorial tropics, temperatures don't vary greatly and seasons are more clearly differentiated by rainfall amounts.
 Because of the seasonal rotating movement of these weather patterns, parts of the Amazon may be in the midst of their rainy season, while other areas are in the dry, low-water part of their cycle.
 The result is a pulsative ecosystem where water levels in lowlands rivers can rise and fall as much as forty feet during the course of a normal year's rainy/dry cycle.
-The good news is that the dropping and dry parts of this cycle allow anglers to pursue trophy peacock bass in the Amazon for almost eight months of the year.
+The good news is that the progression of dropping and dry parts of this cycle allow anglers to pursue trophy peacock bass in the Amazon for almost eight months of the year.

 Every aspect of the Amazon’s trophy peacock bass fishery is governed by this cycle of moisture.
-At the start of the rainy season, the rivers rise and begin to overflow their banks and the waters spread into low-lying regions of jungle.
+At the start of the rainy season, the rivers rise and begin to overflow their banks, letting the waters spread into low-lying regions of jungle.
 These cyclically flooded areas, called varzea and igapó (in blackwater systems), form a vast floodplain, with a moving littoral, surrounding the river channel.
-As the waters rise, baitfish head off into the jungle to feed on the forage available there and reproduce.
+As the waters rise, baitfish head off into the jungle for optimal cover, to feed on the forage available there and to reproduce.
 The peacocks follow right behind them.
 Even if anglers didn‘t mind the torrential rains and the discomforts associated with them, finding the fish in the middle of the flooded jungle is next to impossible.
 Furthermore, if you managed to hook-up, picture the difficulty of threading a fishing line (with a big, extremely uncooperative fish on the end) through a thicket of trunks and leaves and branches.
 The rainy season is not the time to go peacock bass fishing.